How to Convert HTML Page to PDF using VB

 The process of generating PDFs from HTML content and files is both intriguing and conveniently achievable with the utilization of IronPDF.
 In the forthcoming sections, we will delve into illustrative examples that demonstrate the seamless conversion of both HTML strings and HTML files into meticulously crafted PDF documents.

-IronPDF provides the feature to convert HTML to PDF documents using VB programming language with just a few lines of code.
-Let's see how this works in the below sample code snippet.
+IronPDF provides the feature to convert HTML to PDF documents using the VB programming language with just a few lines of code.
+Let's see how this works in the sample code snippet below.

 Imports IronPdf